 What else is unique?

-It also continues to be invited to open branches around the world.
-It has recently opened a permanent office in Singapore, to service the number of PCA matters now taking place there.
+The PCA has also just opened a permanent office in Singapore, to service the number of PCA matters now taking place there.
 It has a similar office in Mauritius (though fewer cases have so far been heard there).
-The PCA also signs host country agreements, permitting PCA proceedings to take place in similar conditions as those at the Peace Palace.
-In 2017, it teamed up with Brazil, bringing the total number of host agreements to 12.

 WORLD INTELLECTUAL PROPERTY ORGANIZATION (WIPO)